Vin-Jex/pythoniclaver/README.md

 - 👨‍💻 All of my projects are available at [https://pythonichub.vercel.app/](https://pythonichub.vercel.app/)

-- 💬 Ask me about **HTML, CSS, JavaScript, Tailwindcss, BOOTSTRAP, React, Git, GitHub**
+- 💬 Ask me about **HTML, CSS, JavaScript, Tailwindcss, TypeScript BOOTSTRAP, Reactjs, Git, GitHub**

 - 📫 How to reach me **vincentcode0@gmail.com**